gscoppino/vagrant-simple-apache-djangoREST/README.md

 ## Project Configuration

-Stored in `./server/app/app/settings.py`.
+Stored in `server/app/app/settings.py`.

 ### Project Admin Configuration ###

-Create a superuser using `./server/utils/django-admin createsuperuser`.
+Create a superuser using `server/utils/django-admin createsuperuser`.
 Alternatively, if you wish to do this from within the VM:
 * SSH into the VM: `vagrant ssh`.
-* Activate the virtualenv: `./home/vagrant/project_env/bin/activate`.
+* Activate the virtualenv: `source /home/vagrant/project_env/bin/activate`.
 * Change directory to `/vagrant/server/app`.
 * run `python manage.py createsuperuser`.